 Sam’s Club Gas Quality Analysis

-Sam’s Club products, including gasoline, are backed by the Sam’s Club Satisfaction Guarantee.
-While little information regarding Sam’s Club Gasoline is available, we do know that they are operated by Walmart.
+Sam’s Club products, including gasoline, are backed by the Sam’s Club Satisfaction Guarantee; however, the retailer’s gasoline is not registered as TOP TIER.
+While little other information regarding Sam’s Club Gasoline is available, we do know that they are operated by Walmart.
 In 2016, Walmart cut ties with their long-time gasoline provider, Murphy USA.
 During this time, Walmart expressed an interest in opening more fuel stations under their own name, but further information has yet to surface online.

 How to Buy Fuel at Sam’s Club (Is Membership Required?)